-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hart is shown as a purple triangle. (analysis methodology)
+Hart is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Hart was the primary sponsor of 4 bills that were enacted:

 - S. 1659 (94th): A bill to provide for the disposition of funds appropriated to pay a judgment in favor of the Grand River Band of Ottawa Indians in Indian Claims …

 - S. 2830 (94th): A bill for the relief of Gary A. Broyles.

 - S. 1549 (94th): An Act to amend the Federal Rules of Evidence, and for other purposes.

 - S. 544 (93rd): An Act to amend title 18 of the United States Code to permit the transportation, mailing, and broadcasting of advertising, information, and materials concerning lotteries authorized by …

 Does 4 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.